frasam/learning/README.md

 # learning
-learning the essentials of github
+learning the essentials of github. thank you